LIFETIME DEAL — LIMITED TIME

 Test and Adjust Your Pricing

-If you’re selling on Amazon KDP, this article on how much you can make from Amazon KDP can help you think through earnings at different price points, which is honestly where pricing becomes real.
+If you’re using Amazon KDP, you might find this article on how much you can make from Amazon KDP useful for understanding potential earnings at different price points.

 Review and Monitor Sales Performance

-If you want more ways to push performance, these tips on how to increase book sales on Amazon are worth a look.
+For more ways to boost your book’s performance, check out these tips on how to increase book sales on Amazon.

 FAQs